behnamzahiri/-Self-Driving-Car--Advanced-Lane-Tracking/writeup.md

 [image4]: ./examples/warped_straight_lines.jpg "Warp Example"
 [image5]: ./examples/color_fit_lines.jpg "Fit Visual"
 [image6]: ./examples/example_output.jpg "Output"

+[image7]: ./examples/original_image.jpg "Original Image"
+[image8]: ./examples/undistorted_image.jpg "Undistorted Image Output"
+[image9]: ./examples/sobel_and_hls_thresholding_output.jpg "Sobel and Color Thresholding Output"
+[image10]: ./examples/sobel_and_hls_thresholding_binary_output.jpg "Sobel and Color Thresholding Binary Output"
+[image11]: ./examples/masked_sobel_and_hls_thresholding_binary_output.jpg "Masked Sobel and Color Thresholding Output"

 [video1]: ./project_video.mp4 "Video"

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the camera_calibration() function within th Jupyter notebook located in "./P2.ipynb".
+The code for this step is contained in the camera_calibration() function within the Jupyter notebook located in "./P2.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.